-The minimum population estimate (N{MIN}) for this stock is calculated from Equation 1 from the PBR Guidelines (Wade and Angliss 1997): $N{MIN} = N/\exp(0.842 \times [\ln(1+[CV(N)]^2)]^{1/2})$.
-Using the population estimate (N) of 8,200 and its associated CV(N) of 0.069, N{MIN} for the Western Arctic stock of bowhead whales is 7,738.
+Equation 1 from the PBR Guidelines (Wade and Angliss 1997): $N{MIN} = N/\exp(0.842 \times [\ln(1+[CV(N)]^2)]^{\frac{1}{2}})$.
+Using the preliminary population estimate (N) of 9,860 and its associated CV(N) of 0.124, N{MIN} for the Western Arctic stock of bowhead whales is 8.886.

-Raftery et al. (1995) reported the Western Arctic stock of bowhead whales increased at a rate of 3.1% (95% CI = 1.4-4.7%) from 1978 to 1993, during which time abundance increased from approximately 5,000 to 8,000 whales.
-This rate of increase takes into account whales that passed beyond the viewing range of the ice-based observers.
-Inclusion of the revised 1993 abundance estimate results in a similar, though slightly higher rate of 3.2% population increase (95% CI = 1.4-5.1%) during the 1978-93 period (IWC 1996).
+Raftery et al. (1995) reported the Western Arctic stock of bowhead whales increased at a rate of 3.1% (95% CI = 1.4-4.7%) from 1978 to 1993, during which time abundance increased from approximately 5,000 to approximately 8,000 whales.
+This rate of increase takes into account whales that passed beyond the viewing range of the ice-based

-The current estimate for the rate of increase for this stock of bowhead whales (3.2%) should not be used as an estimate of (R{MAX}) because the population is currently being harvested and because the population has recovered to population levels where the growth is expected to be significantly less than R{MAX} .
-Thus, until additional data become available, it is recommended that the cetacean maximum theoretical net productivity rate (R{MAX}) of 4% be employed for the Western Arctic stock of bowhead whale (Wade and Angliss 1997).
+The current estimate for the rate of increase for this stock of bowhead whales (3.3%) should not be used as an estimate of (R{MAX}) because the population is currently being harvested and because the population has recovered to population levels where the growth is expected to be significantly less than R{MAX} .
+It is recommended that the cetacean maximum theoretical net productivity rate (R{MAX}) of 4% be employed for the Western Arctic stock of bowhead whale (Wade and Angliss 1997).

-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: PBR = $N{MIN} \times 0.5R{MAX} \times F_R$.
+Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) level is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$.
 The recovery factor (F_R) for this stock is 0.5 rather than the default value of 0.1 for endangered species because population levels are increasing in the presence of a known take (see guidelines Wade and Angliss 1997).
-Thus, PBR = 77 animals (7,738 × 0.02 × 0.5).
-The development of a PBR for the Western Arctic bowhead stock is required by the MMPA even though the subsistence harvest is managed under the authority of the International Whaling Commission (IWC).
+Thus, PBR = 89 animals ($8,886 \times 0.02 \times 0.5$).
+The development of a PBR level for the Western Arctic bowhead stock is required by the MMPA even though the subsistence harvest is managed under the authority of the International Whaling Commission (IWC).
 Accordingly, the IWC bowhead whale quota takes precedence over the PBR estimate for the purpose of managing the Alaska Native subsistence harvest from this stock.
-The IWC quotas authorized Alaska Natives to strike up to 67 bowhead whales in 1996, 66 in 1997, and 65 in 1998 (IWC in press).
-For 1999 to 2002, a block quota of 280 bowhead strikes was allowed, of which 67 (plus up to 15 unharvested in the previous year) could be taken each year.
+For 2002-07, a block quota of 280 bowhead strikes will be allowed, of which 67 (plus up to 15 unharvested in the previous year) could be taken each year.
 This quota includes an allowance of 5 animals to be taken by Chukotka Natives in Russia.